mvolkmann/nim-claude/README.md

 - I do not see a new application!
 - I started over using "Pages" instead of "Workers".
 - This worked!
 See https://nim-claude.pages.dev/.

+"Make the UI responsive so it looks good on phones."